mikemccand/chromium-compact-language-detector/README.txt

     suffer a bit (XX to YY %) when this is True so I've defaulted to False.

-  * removeWeakLanguages (default is True): if a match isn't strong enough, delete it.
+  * removeWeakMatches (default is True): if a match isn't strong enough, delete it.
 This ensures some amount of confidence when a language is returned.